doodlum/nexusmods-widgets/README.md

-## Fake donation widgets for pages on nexusmods.com
+## Fake widgets for pages on nexusmods.com

 You must click each widget image and add a hyperlink to your page.
 For some reason that creates an additional image which is not linked, which you should then remove.
 For **me** I then have
 ```